Nashoba Community: Legacy

 Despite the failure of Nashoba, it provided an example of working utopian theory.
 Wright had progressive ideas of liberty and equality for her time, but the burden of leadership and financial hardship proved too much for the community.

 In 1963 Edd Winfield Parks published Nashoba, described as "a novel about Fanny Wright's gallant utopian experiment to emancipate the slaves".

 The Twin Oaks Community, founded in 1967, is an intentional community of 100 members in Virginia.
 All the buildings are named after former communities, and one residence has been named for Nashoba.

 Additionally, the Neshoba Unitarian Universalist Church, founded in 1992 in the area where the commune was located, is named after Nashoba.

-The name Nashoba (sometimes spelled "Neshoba") is still used in the Germantown area for place names, such as Neshoba Road running between Kirby Parkway and Kimbrough Road.
+The name Nashoba (sometimes spelled "Neshoba"), the Chickasaw name for the nearby Wolf River, is still used in the Germantown area for place names, such as Neshoba Road running between Kirby Parkway and Kimbrough Road.
 It was also briefly the name of Germantown during World War I as a sign of "protest" against the country of Germany.